Stephen Handy

-Stephen G. Handy (born March 4, 1951) is an American politician serving as a member of the Utah House of Representatives for the 16th district.
+Stephen G. Handy (born March 4, 1951) is an American politician who served as a member of the Utah House of Representatives for the 16th district.
 He assumed office on April 15, 2010.

 Early life and education

-Handy was born in Ogden, Utah.
+Handy was born on March 4, 1951, in Ogden, Utah.
 He earned a Bachelor of Arts degree in English and a Master of Science in human resource management from the University of Utah.

-Professional and Political Career
+Professional and political career

 When not at the legislature, Handy works at his public relations and marketing consulting firm, Stephen J. Handy Marketing Communications Inc.

 Before serving in the state legislature, Stephen Handy served eight years on the Layton City Council.
 He also ran to become Layton's Mayor, but was unsuccessful.
 On April 15, 2010, Handy was appointed by Governor Gary Herbert to fill the vacancy created by the resignation of then-Representative and House Majority Leader Kevin Garn.
 During the 2016 legislative session, Handy served on the Natural Resources, Agriculture, and Environmental Quality Appropriations Subcommittee, the House Natural Resources, Agriculture, and Environment Committee, and the House Public Utilities and Technology Committee.
 During the 2022 legislative session, Handy served on the Natural Resources, Agriculture, and Environment Appropriations Subcommittee, the House Natural Resources, Agriculture, and Environment Committee, and the House Economic Development and Workforce Services Committee.

 Political positions

 Environment and energy policy

 Rep. Handy is an advocate of policies intended to limit pollution.
 He currently serves as the co-chair of the Utah Legislature's Clean Air Caucus.
 In 2022, Rep. Handy sponsored HB 109, which would allow medical professionals to list air pollution as a contributing cause of someone's death.

 Handy said that "the abundance of inexpensive fossil fuels has powered America to its industrial greatness, the strongest economy the world has ever known."
 However, he is also concerned with what he sees as the increase in pollution from fossil fuels.
 He does not consider himself as an "environmentalist", and he opposes government mandates, but he says he supports solutions to help curb pollution through market-driven methods.
 Rep. Handy supports the expansion of renewable energy sources.
-In 2019 he sponsored HB411, which he considers as one of the most consequential bills in his career, that "provides cities with mechanisms to establish and achieve a community goal to source net-100% of electric energy from renewable resources by 2030.
+In 2019 he sponsored HB411, which he considers as one of the most consequential bills in his career, that "provides cities with mechanisms to establish and achieve a community goal to source net-100% of electric energy from renewable resources by 2030".

-Handy praised Senator Mitt Romney for being "a standard-bearer on climate in the GOP."
+Handy praised Senator Mitt Romney for being "a standard-bearer on climate in the GOP".

 Education

 Handy describes himself as pro-school choice.
 He supports having charter schools and homeschooling as well as public schools.
 He believes that local school boards should make the decisions on how education money from the state is spent instead of the state legislature.
-He also said that school curricula decisions "should be guided by school administrators with strong parental input."
+He also said that school curricula decisions "should be guided by school administrators with strong parental input".